determined-ai/determined/docs/release-notes/log-policies.rst

 **New Features**

--  Experiments: Add a new experiment config option ``log_policies`` to allow configuring policies to take after a regex is matched.
-This can also be configured at the cluster level or per resource pool through task container defaults.
-Please see :ref:`experiment-config-reference` and :ref:`master-config-reference` for more information.
+-  Experiments: Add a ``log_policies`` configuration option to define actions when a trial's log matches specified patterns.

-   There are two action types a trial can be configured to take
+   -  The ``exclude_node`` action prevents a failed trial's restart attempts (due to its max_restarts policy) from being scheduled on nodes with matched error logs.
+This is useful for bypassing nodes with hardware issues like uncorrectable GPU ECC errors.

-   -  ``exclude_node``: If a trial fails and restarts, the trial will not schedule, for its restarts, on a node that reported a log that matched the regex provided.
-This can be used to allow trials to avoid being retried on nodes with certain hardware issues like uncorrectable gpu ECC errors.
+   -  The ``cancel_retries`` action prevents a trial from restarting if a trial reports a log that matches the pattern, even if it has remaining max_restarts.
+This avoids using resources for retrying a trial that encounters certain failures that won't be fixed by retrying the trial, such as CUDA memory issues.
+For details, visit :ref:`experiment-config-reference` and :ref:`master-config-reference`.

-   -  ``cancel_retries``: If a trial reports a log that matches this pattern, the trial will not be restarted.
-This is useful for certain errors that are not transient, such as a CUDA out-of-memory error caused by the model being too large for the allocated hardware.
+This options is also configurable at the cluster or resource pool level via task container defaults.